uditalias/injex-express-plugin/README.md

 ### `@controller()`
 - Define a module as a controller.
-User this decorator on your controller class for example:
+Use this decorator on your controller class for example:

 ### `@get([path])`, `@post([path])`, `@post([path])`, `@patch([path])`, `@put([path])`, `@del([path])`
 - Binds a controller method into Express application route.